accord-net/framework/README.md

-# The Accord.NET Machine Learning Framework
+# Accord.NET Framework

 [![Build Status](https://travis-ci.org/accord-net/framework.svg?branch=development)](https://travis-ci.org/accord-net/framework)
 [![Github All Releases](https://img.shields.io/github/downloads/accord-net/framework/total.svg?maxAge=2592000)]()
 [![License](https://img.shields.io/badge/license-LGPL--2.1-blue.svg)](LICENSE)
 [![GitHub release](https://img.shields.io/github/release/accord-net/framework.svg?maxAge=2592000)]()

-Welcome to the Accord.NET GitHub repository.
-The Accord.NET project provides standard machine learning, statistics, artificial intelligence, computer vision, image processing methods to .NET, be it on Microsoft Windows, Xamarin, Unity3D, Windows Store applications or mobile.
+The Accord.NET project provides machine learning, statistics, artificial intelligence, computer vision and image processing methods to .NET.
+It can be used on Microsoft Windows, Xamarin, Unity3D, Windows Store applications, Linux or mobile.

-Following a big refactoring after the merge with the AForge.NET project, the framework now offers a unified API for learning/training machine learning models that is both easy to use *and* extensible.
+After merging with the AForge.NET project, the framework now offers a unified API for learning/training machine learning models that is both easy to use *and* extensible.
 It is based on the following pattern:

-- Instantiate a desired *learning algorithm* that provides a .Learn(x, y) method;
+- Choose a *learning algorithm* that provides a _Learn(x, y)_ method;
-- Call the learning algorithm's Learn(x, y) method with the data you have;
+- Use the _Learn(x, y)_ to create a machine learning model learned from the data;
-- It will return you a trained model that you can use to Transform(), Decide(), Score(), compute Probabilities() or LogLikelihoods() for new data.
+- Use the model's Transform(), Decide(), Score(), Probabilities() or LogLikelihoods() methods to process new samples.

 For more information, please see the getting started guide, and check the wiki. *Note: the wiki has been gradually updated/rewritten followed the recent merge/refactoring.
 Please do not hesitate to edit it if you would like!*